Bill Armstrong Stadium

-Bill Armstrong Stadium is a 6,500-capacity soccer-specific stadium and velodrome located in Bloomington, Indiana.
+Bill Armstrong Stadium is a 6,500-capacity soccer-specific stadium and velodrome located in Bloomington, Indiana and owned by the Indiana University Bloomington.
 The stadium is home to the Indiana Hoosiers men's and women's soccer teams.

-It also hosted the NCAA Men's Soccer Championship in 1988, and is home to the annual Little 500 cycling race, which was featured in the 1979 Oscar-winning movie Breaking Away.
+It also hosted the NCAA Men's Soccer Championship in 1988, and is home to the annual Little 500 track cycling race, which was featured in the 1979 Oscar-winning movie Breaking Away.

 History

 Construction on the stadium finished in 1981, with the 30th Running of the Little 500 being held on April 25 and the inaugural soccer game on September 13 of the same year.
 A $2.5 million renovation took place in 2001, bringing a new grass surface, scoreboard and grandstand.
 The 5,000-seat main stand includes a press facility with room for 50 members of the media.
 A later phase of the renovation included a 1,500-seat secondary stand on the north side of the field, bringing the stadium to its current capacity of 6,500.

 On December 7, 2018, Indiana University Board of Trustees approved the proposed design to renovate portions of Armstrong stadium.
 The approved proposal will see the existing north grandstand demolished and replaced with a new bi-level structure.
 The structure will provide new locker rooms for both the men's and women's teams, a lobby, a team room, a warmup area, coaches' offices and bicycle support space.
 During construction, temporary seating will be constructed on the west end of the stadium; however, final seating capacity has not yet been announced.